 The AK4 jets selected for the analysis must have $\pt>30\GeV$.
 In order to remove jets originating from pileup, jets with $30<\pt<50\GeV$ are required to pass the tight working point (WP) of a boosted decision tree (BDT) discriminator~\cite{CMS:2020ebo}, which takes jet shapes and kinematic variables as inputs.
 Signal events are characterized by the presence of a forward jet.
 At reconstruction level, forward jets are defined as AK4 jets in the region $2.4 < \abs{\eta} < 4.0$.
 Jets with larger values of $\abs{\eta}$ are not included in the count of forward jets, in order to reduce the contribution from pileup interactions.

 Muon (electron) candidates selected for the analysis must have $\pt>30$\,(35)\GeV, $\abs{\eta} < 2.4$\,(2.5), a transverse distance from the PV less than 0.02\,(0.05)\cm, and satisfy loose identification criteria~\cite{CMS:2020uim, Sirunyan:2018fpa}.
 Electron candidates are excluded if they are in the ECAL barrel-endcap transition region $1.44 < \abs{\eta} < 1.57$.
+Selected events must have only one lepton passing the above requirements, in order to reduce contamination from \ttbar with two leptons in the final state.
 Signal events are characterized by a prompt lepton from the top quark decay.
 In order to discriminate prompt leptons from misidentified ones or leptons from hadronic decay chains, a relative isolation variable $I(\Pell)$~\cite{CMS:2020uim, Sirunyan:2018fpa} is defined as the scalar \pt sum of the hadrons (charged and neutral) and photons in a cone around the lepton direction of size $\Delta R = \sqrt{\smash[b]{ (\Delta \eta)^2 + (\Delta \PGf)^2}}$, where $\Delta \eta$ and $\Delta \PGf$ are the differences with respect to the lepton direction in $\eta$ and $\PGf$.